 Weaver got the jump on Jon Field’s Intersport Lola at the start and as the competitors made their way into the infield all hell broke loose.
 Norman Simon in the Bob Akin Motorsports Riley & Scott pirouetted, he reckoned he was tapped into the spin, others felt that too much aggression on cold tyres a more likely explanation.

-Grand-Am was itself about to embrace a period of change, trying to find a formula that would give their competitors stability of rules and some form of cost capping to try and rein in budgets and keep both the ACO and FIA at bay.
-In 1999 the Grand-Am President, Roger Edmondson, had formed an alliance with John Mangoletsi and the European based Sports Racing World Cup with a plan for to run two races in 2000 with a combined grid of prototypes.
-Problem was that most of Mango’s Barmy Army, as we were affectionately known, did not want, nor could afford, to race on two continents.
+Grand-Am was itself about to embrace a period of change, trying to find a formula that would give their competitors stability of rules and some form of cost capping to try and rein in budgets and keep the ALMS, ACO and FIA at bay.
+In 1999 the Grand-Am President, Roger Edmondson, had formed an alliance with John Mangoletsi and the European based Sports Racing World Cup with a plan for to run two races in 2000 at US venues with a combined grid of prototypes.
+Problem was that most of Mango’s Barmy Army, as we were almost affectionately known, did not want, nor could afford, to race on two continents.
 So only a handful of SRWC entries made the trip to Daytona and Road America that summer, so the concept was quietly dropped.

 Dale Earnhardt Snr. was not the only star to be seen at Daytona that year.
 Paul Newman or simply PLN when racing, was an enthusiastic part of the Gunnar Racing Porsche team.